-The National Association of Home Builders’ (NAHB) annual Best of 50+ Housing Awards (which honor excellence in the design, development and marketing of housing for older consumers) pay homage to active adult communities, lifestyle communities and more traditional senior housing.
-In the ‘active adult’ category, the Village at Deaton Creek in Atlanta won a gold award.
-The community, which was singled out for its innovative approach to active-adult living, was recognized for its use of open designs and variety of amenities that promote healthy lifestyles and friendly social settings for residents.
+The National Association of Home Builders’ (NAHB) annual Best of 55+ Housing Awards (which honor excellence in the design, development and marketing of housing for older consumers) pay homage to active adult communities, lifestyle communities and more traditional senior housing.
+The Trilogy® in Summerlin community in Las Vegas, Nevada won 2020 Community of the Year for its innovative approach to active-adult living.

-There are many American cities that already have the resources in place to support ruppies in their transition to downtown.
-These programs and services make a place easily livable and include public transportation systems, expanded sidewalks for walking, improved health care and a wide range of mixed-use housing as evident in cities like Atlanta, Portland and Boston.
+Many American cities already have the resources in place to support ruppies in their transition from suburbia to downtown.
+These programs and services, which include public transportation systems, expanded sidewalks for walking, improved healthcare and a wide range of mixed-use housing – make cities such as Atlanta, Portland and Boston easily livable.

 Marketing to Ruppies

-America’s first mass market and an advertiser’s dream – 77 million baby boomers that came of age with television.
+Seventy-seven million baby boomers came of age with television – America’s first mass market and an advertiser’s dream.
 As kids, they were consumers of baby foods and breakfast cereals.
 As adults, they were trendsetters.
-But as they outgrow the desired 18- to 49-year-old demographic, they are creating a new frontier for marketers.
+But as they outgrow the desired 18-49 demographic, they are creating a new frontier for marketers.

 This demographic is padding their bank accounts, thanks to peak earning years and a longer career span.
 Plus, many are reporting greater financial freedom since they are no longer paying for children’s tuition, cars or other expenses.
 They are engaged in living and learning and are increasingly technologically savvy, particularly in the area of computers and the Internet.

-With an estimated 80 percent grip on the nation’s wealth, this demographic is too vast and too wealthy to neglect.
+With a grip on 80 percent of the nation’s wealth, this demographic is too vast and too wealthy to neglect.
 Despite their clout, an AARP survey indicates that 27 percent of these consumers acknowledge that they are poor financial managers as a result of time constraints, the complexity of choices and the wide array of options available.
 When it comes to product and service explanations, there is considerable room for improvement.

-On account of their sizeable purchasing power, some marketers have coined this cohort ‘Generation Buy’ and ‘Promiscuous Purchasers.’
+On account of their sizeable purchasing power and lack of brand loyalty, some marketers have coined this cohort ‘Generation Buy’ and ‘Promiscuous Purchasers.’
 Unfortunately, less than 10 percent of ad campaigns are targeted to this lucrative group.
 Recent studies identified that marketers continue to alienate boomers by over generalizing and misrepresenting them.

 Trailblazing Companies Tapping into Ruppies

 To attract ruppies’ disposable income, smart companies are rethinking their sales and marketing approach.
-Boomers’ generational icons such as Sally Fields and Dennis Hopper are becoming familiar faces in marketing messages targeted to this audience.
-Ameriprise Financial tapped Hopper for its latest commercial with a theme of ‘dreams don’t retire.’
-Christie Brinkley, 51, has returned as the face of cosmetics giant Cover Girl.
+Boomers’ generational icons such as Tom Selleck and William Shatner are becoming familiar faces in marketing messages targeted to this audience.
+Canadian model Maye Musk was contracted several years ago as a Cover Girl model at the age of 69, showing that beauty is not defined by age.

 Some advertisers have even romanticized the era previously frowned upon by the majority of society.
-Geico recently launched an advertising campaign with a tongue-in-cheek message, ‘Survive the 60s?’
+Not too long ago, GEICO launched an advertising campaign with a tongue-in-cheek message, ‘Survive the 60s?’
 This ad and others are a throwback to the so-called hippie generation.
-While some may deem the messages as controversial, they are nevertheless highly relevant to the target audience and as such, much more likely to be provide sales dividends.
+While some may deem the messages as controversial, they are nevertheless highly relevant to the target audience and, as such, much more likely to be provide sales dividends.